mcanan/min-php-framework/README.md

   * Minimal code (always trying to remove innecesary code)
   * Performance (benchmarking and trying to improve speed)

+The first concepts was taken from Codeigniter Framework and the book Pro PHP MCV.

 #### Folder structure

 The framework have a structure like this: